nodejs/node/doc/api/fs.md

 }
 ```

-Using `fsPromises.access()` to check for the accessibility of a file before
+> Warning: Using `fsPromises.access()` to check for the accessibility of a file before
-calling `fsPromises.open()` is not recommended.
+> calling `fsPromises.open()` is not recommended.
 Doing so introduces a race
-condition, since other processes may change the file's state between the two
+> condition, since other processes may change the file's state between the two
-calls.
+> calls.
 Instead, user code should open/read/write the file directly and handle
-the error raised if the file is not accessible.
+> the error raised if the file is not accessible.

 ### `fsPromises.appendFile(path, data[, options])`